pirsch-analytics/docs/docs/get-started/troubleshooting.md

 If you don't see your visits appearing on your dashboard immediately, don't worry.
 There is usually a small delay of a few seconds as we buffer page visits before writing them to the database.

-In case you don't see your visits appearing after a small delay, make sure you didn't [disable Pirsch](/get-started/frontend-integration#ignoring-your-own-page-views), have an adblocker active, or modified your DNT or User-Agent headers.
+In case you don't see your visits appearing after a small delay, make sure you didn't [disable Pirsch](/get-started/frontend-integration#ignoring-your-own-page-views), have an adblocker active, a VPN, or modified your DNT or User-Agent headers.
 In rare cases, your page views might be blocked by our bot filter.
 Try a different device on a different network in that case.